All About Money Mules

 - Serially open bank accounts to receive money from a variety of individuals/businesses for criminal reasons.

-- Advertise their services as a money mule, to include what actions they offer and at what prices.
+- Advertise their services as a money mule, including what actions they offer and at what prices.
 This may also include a review and/or rating by other criminal actors on the money mule’s speed and reliability.

 - Travel, as directed, to different countries to open financial accounts or register companies.